Testate succession in South African law: Divorce or annulment of marriage

 Section 2B of the Wills Act, 1953 states that, if there is an existing will between spouses whose marriage is later dissolved by divorce or annulment, and if either spouse dies within three months of the date of the divorce, no benefit under the will is accorded to the ex-spouse.
-In other words, if a testator dies within three months after his or her marriage was dissolved, and the will was executed before the dissolution, the estate will be distributed in accordance with the provisions of the will, but as if the previous spouse had died before the dissolution of the marriage—unless it appears from the will that the testator had intended to benefit the spouse despite the dissolution of their marriage.
+In other words, if a testator dies within three months after their marriage was dissolved, and the will was executed before the dissolution, the estate will be distributed in accordance with the provisions of the will, but as if the previous spouse had died before the dissolution of the marriage—unless it appears from the will that the testator had intended to benefit the spouse despite the dissolution of their marriage.

 The rationale for this rule is to give spouses who divorce a three-month period to change their wills.

 Exceptions to the general rule that a will can be revoked

 In ante-nuptial contracts, duly registered in the Deeds Registry, it is possible to include provisions for the devolution of the spouses’ estates.
 Parties to such a contract may not unilaterally make a will that conflicts with the ante-nuptial contract.
 If there has been a massing (where a joint will is drawn up between two or more people who mass their estates into one common pool) and the survivor adiates (i.e. accepts the terms of the will), the survivor will receive an interest in the estate, e.g. a usufruct or fideicommissium.
 When the survivor dies, the property will then devolve.
-Note that the surviving spouse cannot unilaterally devolve his or her estate in terms of another will.
+Note that the surviving spouse cannot unilaterally devolve their estate in terms of another will.